What Inkjet Printer Should I Buy?

 Should I keep mine or buy something that costs less to run?

-Every day I get phone calls or e-mail from people asking for inexpensive alternatives to those expensive HP, LexMark and Canon inkjet cartridges.
+Every day I get phone calls or e-mails from people asking for inexpensive alternatives to those expensive HP, LexMark and Canon inkjet cartridges.
 In many cases the cost of the first set of cartridges is more than the cost of the printer.
 If this is the case, then you have just fallen into the 'pay me now or pay me later' trap.
 Very often, as with Canon & HP in particular, the bottom end printers have the most expensive cartridges.

 Keep in mind that it is the ink that is the printer manufacturer's cash cow.
 Something like the razor and blades story.

 This article is aimed at explaining the different methods the printer manufacturers use to force you to buy their expensive cartridges.
 In many cases it would probably be cheaper to give your printer away to someone you don't like and get one that won't eat you out of house and home.
 I guess you will have to be the one to decide.

 Warning - Many HP & Low-end Canon Inkjet Printers Have Unbeleivably Expensive Cartridges.

 So you buy that $50 HP or Canon printer stacked to the ceiling in the main isle at Walmart or Staples.
 A month later you go to buy your first set of cartridges, you find out that a Black and a Tri-Colour Cartridge will cost you more than $100!!
 How can this be .... you only paid $50 for the printer??? !!!
 To be to the point, you simply will not find inexpensive compatible cartridges because these cartridges have printheads.
 In turn the printheads have patents, therefore the compatible cartridge manufacturers cannot produce inexpensive compatible cartridges to replace the original (OEM) cartridges.